Dinesh281197/Hospitality-Analysis/README.md

 In this project, I acted as the service provider, utilizing Power BI to perform a detailed analysis of AtliQ Grand's data and generate valuable insights.

 ---

+## Approach

+- **Data Processing**:
+  - extracted data from CSV files
+  - learned and organized raw data using Power Query.
+- **Analysis**:
+  - Utilized Power BI for detailed analysis and interactive visualizations.
+- **Presentation**:
+  - Crafted an engaging video presentation.
+  - Aimed for clarity and precision in storytelling.

+---

 ## Key Deliverables

 ### Performance Overview